Hot Topics in Broker Risk Reduction

 Antitrust

 Understanding the principles of antitrust law is critical for both brokers and agents, not only to protect the brokerage from costly antitrust claims, but to best serve consumers in their homeownership journey.
 Keep in mind that brokers may be held liable for the anticompetitive behavior of their salespeople and staff, so having an antitrust compliance program in place to educate and train staff is important.
 Business decisions should always be made unilaterally and independently, and never as a result of an agreement, understanding or conspiracy among competitors.
-Any agreement to fix prices is prohibited, and real estate professionals should never agree, expressly or implicitly, with their competitors about matters such as the commission rate charged to consumers or the cooperative compensation they will offer to MLS participants.
+Any agreement to fix prices is prohibited, and real estate professionals should never agree, expressly or implicitly, with their competitors about matters such as the commission rate charged to consumers or the cooperative compensation they will offer to cooperating brokers.
 Similarly, brokers should never agree with other competitors to refuse to deal–or to only deal on certain terms–with another competitor or business.
 Avoid discussions with competitors about how to do business with other competitors altogether.

 Risk Reduction Tips

-1. Always make pricing decisions unilaterally and independently; avoid discussing pricing or compensation with other brokers.
+1. Always make pricing decisions unilaterally and independently.

-2. Never discuss or agree with competitors to boycott or refuse to deal with another broker or business.
+1. Do not discuss or agree with competitors to boycott or refuse to deal with another broker or business.

 2. Implement a written antitrust compliance program and regularly educate salespeople and staff about antitrust laws.